Aswathi-06/Road_Accident_Severity_Prediction/README.md

 Missing values are checked using df.isnull().sum().
 Columns with heavy missing data (Defect_of_vehicle, Service_year_of_vehicle, Work_of_casuality, Fitness_of_casuality) are filled with 'Unknown', while columns with fewer missing values (such as Educational_level, Driving_experience, Type_of_vehicle, Road_surface_type, Type_of_collision, etc.) are filled with their mode (most frequent value).\
 Any remaining inconsistent null-like entries ('na', 'NA', 'unknown') are standardized and filled as 'Unknown'. \
 The distribution of Accident_severity is visualized using a Seaborn count plot to check class balance. \
+\
-The target column is label-encoded (Slight Injury = 0, Serious Injury = 1, Fatal Injury = 2), and all remaining categorical features are One-Hot Encoded using pd.get_dummies(), expanding the dataset to 1,253 numerical features. \
+The target column is label-encoded and all remaining categorical features are One-Hot Encoded, expanding the dataset to 1,253 numerical features. \
 A correlation heatmap is plotted to identify the top features most correlated with accident severity.\
 \
 Split Dataset